EO-DataHub/stac-harvester-configurations/README.md

 # stac-harvester-configurations

 This repository contains the configurations for harvesting STAC catalogues.
 Configurations require a URL, a schedule, a source folder and a target folder.
+Schedules are defined using cron expressions.
 Some examples are provided below.

 Example configuration for a STAC catalogue